 Sumitomo Metal Mining uses the risk assessment sheet to confirm compliance with all suppliers when conducting transactions.
 Compliance checks check for serious legal and regulatory violations related to child / forced labor, the environment, and occupational health and safety.
 As a result of the compliance check, we identified no suppliers with serious legal or regulatory violations.
 Sumitomo Metal Mining has a gold/silver bearing materials receipts process.
-Specific documents must be received and receipt of specific documents such as shipping guides and invoices that describe the date of shipment, the name of the supplier, the style of packaging, the weight and quality of the material at the time of loading, the type of raw materials, etc., and the above-mentioned transaction details including the lot number. transactional details entered into our transactional system before we refine the gold and silver material.
+Before refining the gold and silver raw materials, it is necessary to receive shipping instructions and invoices, which describe the shipping date, the name of the supplier, packaging details, weight and quality at the time of loading, and the type of raw materials.
+Additionally, the aforementioned transaction details, along with the lot number, must be entered into our raw material system.
 Each lot received is accurately registered in our transactional system.
 Specific controls as per our internal guidelines regarding the received material are carried out before refining material.
 We conduct due diligence over the supply chain of mined gold, recycled gold and silver, copper anode slime, and gold and silver obtained as mining by-products from copper concentrate and blister copper.
 No unscheduled raw materials were received in the refining process during the reporting period.

 For all gold and silver suppliers, we use reliable and independent sources to verify their identities before entering into a business relationship.
 In addition, we use information collected from each supplier through the Supply Chain DD Questionnaire including the countries of origin and transit points of the precious metals, and search the internet for relevant information as needed to determine whether a supplier has been involved in any mercury pollution, destruction of the environment, sourcing of material from areas designated as World Heritage Sites and violation of sustainability-related regulations.
 In the event we identify a high-risk issue relating to a supplier or the country of origin and/or traceability of material, the Compliance Officer determines whether or not to approve or continue the transaction.
-We send the "Supply Chain DD Questionnaire" and "Policy on Conflict Materials in Gold/Silver Smelting" to each of our suppliers and receive responses to the Supply Chain DD Questionnaire and a written consent to the Policy.
-The number of a written consent obtained from the primary suppliers (mine sites or their parent companies) is 5, and that from the secondary suppliers (traders) is 22.
+We send the "Supply Chain DD Questionnaire" and "Policy on Conflict Materials in Gold/Silver Smelting" and/or "Policy on responsible sourcing of Copper, Nickel and Cobalt raw materials" to each of our suppliers and receive responses to the Supply Chain DD Questionnaire and written consent to the Policy.
+The number of written consent obtained from the primary suppliers (mine sites or their parent companies) is 8, and that from the secondary suppliers (traders) is 24.